-- Heat gently to near boiling point, remove from the heat and set aside for 30 minutes.
+Heat gently to near boiling point, remove from the heat and set aside for 30 minutes.

-- Separate the eggs and combine the egg yolks and sugar in a bowl.
+Separate the eggs and combine the egg yolks and sugar in a bowl.
 Whisk until the mixture is very pale and falls back, leaving a trail when the whisk is lifted.

-- Strain the milk and gradually whisk the egg yolks in.
+Strain the milk and gradually whisk the egg yolks in.
 Return the mixture to the pan and cook it over a very low heat, stirring constantly until the custard is thick enough to coat the back of a wooden spoon.

-- Remove the custard from the heat and set aside to cool, stirring from time to time to prevent a skin forming.
+Remove the custard from the heat and set aside to cool, stirring from time to time to prevent a skin forming.

-- Add the gin and churn the ice cream.
+Add the gin and churn the ice cream.
 It’s easiest to use an ice-cream maker for this step but if you don’t have one you can add the mixture to the freezer now and wait for 2 hours.
 Remove the mixture, stir until it is smooth again and return to the freezer.
 Repeat until you have the desired thickness.

 Once thick and frozen, place in a tub and place in the freezer for 24 hours.

-For The Gin Soaked Candied Peel
+Ingredients For Gin Soaked Candied Peel

-For The Blood Orange Syrup
+Ingredients For Blood Orange Syrup

 200ml Fresh Blood Orange Juice or Regular Orange Juice